WebF0x/GeneralAI/AIs/CaseBasedAI/README.md

 ===========

 This AI remembers every decision he makes and their consequences.
-When faced with a familiar situation, he will either remember his best past decision or try to find a better one.
+When faced with a known situation, he will either output its best known reaction or try to find a better one.
+When faced with a new situation, the output is random.

 Pros
 ----